 If you’re British, you’ve no doubt been grilled in Shakespeare at some point in your young life (and may still have the scars to show for it).

-There are of course other metrical lines to learn about; but before you start feeling scared as I did in this part of my module, I can confirm it does become easier with practice.
+There are of course other metrical lines to learn about.
+Yet before you start feeling scared as I did in this part of my module, I can confirm it does become easier with practice.
 You can even have fun by messing around with the lyrics of your favourite songs.
 Let’s take Paloma Faith’s I Just Can’t Reply on You:

 I—just can’t—rely—on you.